-- The video game addict is left alone for long periods of time and turns to gaming — especially multi-player gaming — as a source of community and comfort.
+- The video game addict is left alone for long periods and turns to gaming — primarily multi-player gaming — as a source of community and comfort.

 - The video game addict suffers from untreated depression and uses video games to get a “high” to combat their moods.

-- The video game addict is spontaneous and rash by nature and is unable to control their impulsivity.
+- The video game addict is spontaneous and rash by nature and cannot control their impulsivity.

 - The video game addict has a history of addiction (i.e., to work, love, drugs, nicotine).

-If you notice you have one or more of these risk factors and causes of video game addictions, and you regularly game, you may already be addicted to video games.
+If you notice you have one or more of these risk factors and causes of video game addiction, and you regularly game, you may already be addicted to video games.
 It’s important not to try to go it alone if you want to overcome this problem.
-Always seek out treatment from a trained expert who can guide you through the journey to recovery, including proven solutions to video game addiction.
+Always seek treatment from a trained expert who can guide you through recovery, including proven solutions to video game addiction.

 How to Know If You’re Addicted to Video Games